tiepdotme/samwize.com/_posts/2013-06-28-ios-data-storage-guidelines-and-how-to-resolve-itunes-connect-reject.markdown

 Since the introduction of [iCloud Backup](https://www.apple.com/support/icloud/backup/), developers have increasingly faced the following reason for rejected binary:

-{% blockquote %}
-	2.23: Apps must follow the iOS Data Storage Guidelines or they will be rejected
+>	2.23: Apps must follow the iOS Data Storage Guidelines or they will be rejected

-	The iOS Data Storage Guidelines indicate that only content that the user creates using your app, e.g., documents, new files, edits, etc., should be backed up by iCloud.
+>	The iOS Data Storage Guidelines indicate that only content that the user creates using your app, e.g., documents, new files, edits, etc., should be backed up by iCloud.
-{% endblockquote %}

 This all boils down to understanding [iOS Data Storage Guidelines](https://developer.apple.com/library/ios/qa/qa1719/_index.html).